SINQ: Sinkhorn-Normalized Quantization for Calibration-Free Low-Precision LLM Weights: Methods

 \subsection{Implementation Considerations}

-When using 1D tiling, the second scale $\vec{t}$ can be applied as a scale vector to the output of the quantized linear layer, rather than when reconstructing the weight (see Eq.~\ref{eq:vector-grouping}).
+The second scale $\vec{t}$ can be applied as a scale vector to the input of the quantized linear layer, rather than when reconstructing the weight (see Eq.~\ref{eq:vector-grouping}).
 In this formulation, the forward complexity of the dual-scaling approach becomes very similar to AWQ: The term inside the square bracket is the RTN dequantization, and for each linear layer, we need to do one additional element-wise scaling of activations (just like in AWQ).